juju/docs/src/en/tutorial-k8s-static-pv.md

 natively by Kubernetes.
 There is no reason, however, why you cannot use statically provisioned volumes with any cloud.
 Here, we'll use AWS as our backing cloud.
-Kubernetes does support AWS/EBS volumes (as shown [here][upstream-kubernetes-supported-volume-types]) but it does require the use of the [`aws-integrator`][charm-store-staging-aws-integrator] charm, which we'll cover in a separate tutorial.
+Kubernetes does support AWS/EBS volumes (as shown [here][kubernetes-supported-volume-types]; see 'AWSElasticBlockStore') but it does require the use of the [`aws-integrator`][charm-store-staging-aws-integrator] charm, which we'll cover in a separate tutorial.

 The [Persistent storage and Kubernetes][charms-storage-k8s] page provides a theoretical background on how Kubernetes storage works with Juju.

+Note that static volumes are dependent upon the Kubernetes [`hostPath`][kubernetes-hostpath] volume type.
+This restricts us to a single worker node cluster.
+The 'kubernetes-core' bundle provides this and that's we'll be using here.

 ## Pre-requisites